SzieberthAdam/fumbblplus/help/issues.md

 # Issues

+**Attention!**
+_Project_ related issues should be reported the way described in the _Project's own Issues_ page.
+This place is for reporting issues of the main site only!

 Known issues are tracked on the [FUMBBLPlus Issues] page.
 This page should be checked whether a bug is known before reporting.